 - your dog's details are not kept up to date

 You may be served a notice insisting that your dog is chipped within 21 days.
-The Dog Warden can even take possession of a dog to check if it is chipped or to arrange for the procedure to take place.
+The dog warden can take possession of a dog to check if it is chipped or to arrange for the procedure to take place.

 Updating your dog's microchip

-If you move or change your telephone number, it is important to tell the relevant microchip database so they can update their records.
-You can find their details by looking at your dog's paper work, or by speaking to the microchip implanter who chipped your dog.
+If you move or change your phone number, it is important to tell the microchip database so they can update their records.
+You can find their details by looking at your dog's paper work.

 If you sell your dog or give it to a new keeper, you must arrange for the details on the dog's microchip to be changed.

 Buying a dog

 When you buy a puppy, it must be chipped and registered to the person who bred the dog.
-You must also check that they are licensed, feel free to call and ask.
+You must also check that they are licensed, you can call us on 01483 505050 for further information.